freywazza/Yosa-Max-Git/README.md

 # Yosa-Max-Git
-Yosa Mix Icon Theme GitHub Repository
+Yosa Max Icon Theme GitHub Repository

+Free-form icons, bright, clear, but not overly striking.
+This icon theme is originally based on the popular la capitaine icon theme, with a different kind of style to differentiate it from the original one.

+Feel free to use this icon theme for your own good.